nextworks-it/slicer/SEBASTIAN_WEB_GUI/README.md

+# How to expose the Sebastian web GUI

+This readme contains the instruction for exposing the Sebastian web GUI interacting with the Sebastian core.
+There are two ways to do that:
+1. Manual apache2 daemon configuration
+2. Use a pre-configured docker image.

+Sections 1. and 2. will deal with the respective methods.
+The recommended method for the general case is method 2.

-# Configuring Apache web server daemon for the Sebastian web GUI
+## 1.Configuring Apache web server daemon for the Sebastian web GUI

-## 0. NOTE:
+### 1.0.
+NOTE:
 in the following, we will give all paths relative to the apache2 configuration root folder, e.g. in ubuntu it's /etc/apache2.
 It will also assume all other apache2 configurations are the default ones.

-## 1. Main configuration file
+### 1.1.
+Main configuration file

 In the file `apache2.conf`, locate the list of <Directory/> directives and add there the stanza